top of page

 Donations can be left with one of our community partners, picked up from your location, or sent directly to SFPP through our Amazon Wish List!

-Your donations provide period security to homeless women and girls served by the Miami Rescue Mission & Broward Outreach Center, single mothers and their daughters served by Sheridan House Ministries, women in the care of University of Miami Women’s Services and Every Mother's Advocate, and schoolgirls in Miami-Dade, Broward, and Palm Beach counties.
+Your donations provide period security to women and girls experiencing homelessness who are served by the Miami Rescue Mission & Broward Outreach Center, single mothers and their daughters served by Sheridan House Ministries, women in the care of University of Miami Women’s Services and Every Mother's Advocate, and schoolgirls in Miami-Dade, Broward, and Palm Beach counties.

 South Florida Period Project Headquarters